Hanford Engineer Works: Site selection

 Matthias had worked with Groves on their previous project, the construction of the Pentagon.
 Groves intended for Matthias to become his deputy, but on the advice of the chief engineer of the Manhattan District, Colonel James C. Marshall, Matthias became the Hanford Site area engineer.
 Gilbert Church became the field project manager of DuPont's construction team.
-Part of the reason for sending them together on the survey party was to verify that they could get along with each other.
+Part of the reason for sending them together on the survey party was to verify that they were compatible as coworkers.
 As area engineer, Matthias had an unusual degree of autonomy.
 Hanford's isolated location meant that communications were limited, so day-to-day reporting back to Manhattan District headquarters in Oak Ridge was impractical.
-The project enjoyed an AAA rating, which meant that it had the War Production Board's highest priority for procurement of raw materials and supplies.
+The project enjoyed the War Production Board's AAA rating, giving it the highest priority for procurement of raw materials and supplies.

-DuPont created a TNX division within E. B. Yancey's explosives department under Roger Williams.
-Williams divided TNX into two subdivisions: a Technical Division headed by Greenewalt that worked with the Metallurgical Laboratory on design, and a Manufacturing Division under R. Monte Evans to supervise plant operations.
+DuPont created a division within E. B. Yancey's explosives department under Roger Williams known as TNX.
+Williams divided it into two subdivisions: a Technical Division, headed by Greenewalt, to work with the Metallurgical Laboratory on design; and a Manufacturing Division under R. Monte Evans to supervise plant operations.
 Construction was the responsibility of DuPont's Engineering Department, whose head, E. G. Ackart, assigned responsibility for the plutonium project to his deputy Granville M. Read.
 Eventually, 90 percent of DuPont's engineering personnel and resources were devoted to the Manhattan Project.